[Coral-List] Ocean Acidification Internship for Fall and Winter Terms in Florida

 The Ocean Acidification Program at Mote Marine Laboratory is currently

-*With a particular need for interns who can begin early August 2017*
+*With a particular need for interns who can begin August /September*

-The effects of ocean pH and other variables, such as temperature and
+effects of changing ocean pH, as well as temperature and nutrient

-Interns will learn about carbonate/ocean chemistry, animal physiology,
+Interns will learn techniques in measuring carbonate/ocean chemistry,

 Sarasota, Florida (3-4 interns) OR